 Drought is a prolonged dry period caused by less than normal rainfall or snowfall for an extended period of time.
 Drought can lead to water shortages, meaning there is less water available for drinking, food production and swimming.
 It can also lead to other impacts such as poor water quality and more wildfires.
 Drought can affect our physical and mental health as well as the local economy.
 Drought conditions sometimes take years to develop and can last as short as one season or as long as many decades.

-Drought can cause groundwater levels to lower.
-There are some things you can do to manage your water supply during drought.
+Drought can cause groundwater levels to lower and could cause your drinking water source to run dry.
+Learn what you can do to manage your water supply during drought.

 Vermont’s rivers, streams and lakes can be harmful to our health and safety when they flood.
 Learn about the steps you can take to stay safe before, during and after a flood.

 Flood Watch means a flood is possible in your area.